 Our data shows that there are cases of B2B companies faring extremely well on Facebook as well.
 One of our clients found that 35% of their traffic came through Facebook, a figure which was 8% higher than the channel which had the second highest traffic generation.
 Another B2B client found that 43% of its traffic came from Facebook, just 1% lower than LinkedIn, typically seen as a much better social media platform for B2B marketing.

 In 2018, this social media platform has access to over two billion people, and so there is undoubtedly a business case for Facebook.
-A user-friendly platform which offers low-cost advertising and allows for businesses to target their advert campaigns towards a specific demographic shows the ROI potential of the media channel in 2018.
+A user-friendly platform which offers low-cost advertising and allows for businesses to target their advert campaigns towards specific demographics shows the ROI potential of the media channel in 2018.

 Although a seemingly brilliant social media platform for businesses, there are criticisms towards Facebook as a marketing tool in 2018.
 These include the time and effort needed to produce and maintain a successful page, as well as the extremely public nature of Facebook.
 This means complaints by customers can be viewed by others easily, which could potentially lead to bad press.

-Due to the user-friendly and aesthetic aspect of Facebook, as a marketing tool it is preferred by B2C businesses, as shown by the 71% surveyed in 2017 who found their Facebook marketing campaigns to be successful.
+Due to the user-friendly and aesthetic aspect of Facebook, as a marketing tool, it is preferred by B2C businesses, as shown by the 71% surveyed in 2017 who found their Facebook marketing campaigns to be successful.
 Furthermore, the integration of Facebook with various other social media channels in 2018 is extremely easy and should be done to allow for a business to diversify and connect with a wider audience.

 Despite the drawbacks that Facebook does have, ultimately, it’s an easy-to-use platform and with such a huge audience it has been a defining marketing tool in the growth of businesses around the world.
 Both B2B and B2C businesses should be sure to integrate Facebook into their marketing strategy in 2018, and the years that follow too.